Orbiit/ugwisha/misc/interesting-schedules.md

 Ugwisha also excluded CAASPP 4, which resulted in a brunch situation similar to what it did for Wednesday.

+There's also a `SELF for 9-11th grades` event for that day.
+I'm not sure if it's intended or not (the time of the event does not line up with the alternate schedule), but if not, that's another thing to watch for.

 ## Friday

 ```html